Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNN Architecture Refinement

+where $\tau$ indicates a temperature parameter and $\mathbf{W}_{uv}^{(l)} \in\mathbb{R}^{1\times 3}$ is used to learn which filters is important or not for each node. $a_{uv}^{(l,LP)}$, $a_{uv}^{(l,IP)}$ and $a_{uv}^{(l,HP)}$ respectively denotes low-pass, identity and high-pass edge-aware weights, which learn from 3 channels features.
+AutoGCN \cite{wu2023beyond2} captures the full spectrum of graph signals and automatically update the bandwidth of graph convolutional filters.
+In addition, Mid-GCN~\cite{huang2023robust} contains a mid-pass filter determined by both low-pass and high-pass filters.
+The robustness of signals passing through this mid-pass filter is theoretically guaranteed by their analyses.

+In this way, ACM, AutoGCN and Mid-GCN could adaptively exploit beneficial neighbor information from different filter channels for each node; Meanwhile, their identity or mid-pass filters could guarantee less information loss of the input signal.

-In spatial domain, heterophilic GNNs require the diverse topology-based aggregation of neighbors from the same or different classes, rather than the average aggregation in homophily GNNs.
+\textbf{Spatial Perspective. }Heterophilic GNNs in the spatial domain require the diverse topology-based aggregation of neighbors from the same or different classes guided by the heterophily.
 Therefore, the edge-aware weights of neighbors should be assigned according to the spatial graph topology and node labels.
 Taking node attributes as weak labels, DMP method~\cite{yang2021diverse} considers node attribute heterophily for diverse message passing and specifies every attribute propagation weight on each edge.
-Instead of the scalar weight $a_{uv}^{(l)}$ that aggregates all the node attributes with the same weight at the node level, DMP extends the weight to a vector ${\bf{a}}_{uv}^{(l)}$ through operating in the attribute dimension, and this vector can be calculated by either relaxing GAT~\cite{velivckovic2018graph} weights to real values or allowing an element-wise average of neighbor weights.
-In contrast, WRGNN~\cite{SureshBNLM21} first transforms the original input heterophilic graph to a multi-relational graph that models the heterophily in relational edges, followed by relational aggregation with explicit link weights.
+Furthermore, instead of the scalar weight $a_{uv}^{(l)}$ that aggregates all the node attributes with the same weight at the node level, DMP extends the weight to a vector ${\bf{a}}_{uv}^{(l)}$ through operating in the attribute dimension, and this vector can be calculated by either relaxing GAT~\cite{velivckovic2018graph} weights to real values or allowing an element-wise average of neighbor weights.

+Moreover, certain methods learn edge-aware weights based on node labels.
+For instance, Chen et al. \cite{chen2022graph} introduce the concept of graph decoupling attention Markov networks (GDAMNs).
+This approach incorporates variational inference to model edge uncertainty and employs both hard and soft attention mechanisms on node labels to improve the learning of edge-aware weights, represented as